Statement of Values

 - In 2005, the Fredrikson & Byron Foundation established the Fredrikson & Byron Scholarship Fund at the University of Minnesota Law School.
 The scholarship is designed to promote diversity at the law school consistent with the University’s diversity initiatives.
 The law school scholarship committee selects the recipients of the scholarship.
 Once the endowment is fully funded, the scholarship assists in covering tuition each year for the selected student.

-- The firm supports a women attorney-led initiative, Counsel for Women, focusing on women business owners and executives.
+- Counsel for Women, an initiative led by women attorneys, focusing on women business owners and executives.
 The Counsel for Women sponsors a variety of women-focused programs in the business community and is a founding partner of the Women’s Business Development Center (WBDC) Minnesota, a not-for-profit organization established to work with women to launch and strengthen businesses in Minnesota.